 - 3 cups ice water this goes into the oven to create a "steam oven"

 - 1 tablespoon kosher or sea salt

-- 3 tablespoons organic coconut sugar optional, but adds a nice flavor; substitute 2 tablespoons brown sugar if you don't have coconut sugar
+- 3 tablespoons organic coconut sugar substitute 3 tablespoons brown sugar if you don't have coconut sugar

 - 1/2 cup flour same kind to dust your loaf in the bowl and to dust your board/pan/working surface before you put the loaf in the oven

 Put yeast, salt, and sugar together in a large mixing bowl.
 Add in 3 cups of warm water (100 degrees is perfect - warm but not hot).
 Mix ingredients together with a fork.